Skoda Superb review - Interior, design and technology

 Look closely and you’ll find much of the switchgear has been carried over from the Passat, while all the plastics you can see and touch have a soft feel.
 The fit and finish is first rate, while a wide range of adjustment on the seat and steering wheel makes it easy to find the perfect driving position.

 As you’d expect from Skoda, there’s plenty of standard equipment.
 All models get heated mirrors, air conditioning, cruise control and an eight-inch touchscreen infotainment system with DAB and Bluetooth, plus all-important Apple CarPlay and Android Auto connectivity.
 The lack of standard sat-nav is a moot point if you are happy to use your smartphone through either of these systems.

 Sat-nav, stereo and infotainment

-All cars come equipped with a dash-mounted touchscreen, with SE models getting the basic eight-inch ‘Bolero’ version, SE L getting a the ‘Admusen’ unit with sat-nav and Sportline Plus and L&K cars getting the larger 9.2-inch ‘Columbus’ system.
-Top-spec L&K models also get a Virtual Cockpit digital dial display in place of traditional gauges – it costs around £475 as an option on other versions.
-An optional Canton stereo is available on SE models and up (standard fit on L&K cars), which boast a 610-watt output and 12 speakers.
+All cars come equipped with a dash-mounted touchscreen, with SE models getting the basic eight-inch ‘Bolero’ version, SE L getting a the ‘Amundsen’ unit with sat-nav and Sportline Plus and L&K cars getting the larger 9.2-inch ‘Columbus’ system.
+A Virtual Cockpit digital dial display is standard.

 In this review